livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 9.7 sync_flags

-sync_flags is a bitset or enumerated label set used to express sync related state or eligibility for a graph object.
+`sync_flags` is a bitset or enumerated label set used to express sync related state or eligibility for a graph object.

 This file does not define the flag values.

 ### 9.8 from_seq and to_seq

-from_seq is the lower bound sequence for a sync request or response window.
+`from_seq` is the lower bound sequence for a sync request or response window.

-to_seq is the upper bound sequence for a sync request or response window.
+`to_seq` is the upper bound sequence for a sync request or response window.

 This file does not define how sequence windows are negotiated or enforced.

 ### 9.9 peer_id and sender_identity

-peer_id is the identifier for a peer record maintained by a node to track sync state.
+`peer_id` is the identifier for a peer record maintained by a node to track sync state.

-sender_identity is the identity that authored or transmitted a sync message or envelope.
+`sender_identity` is the identity that authored or transmitted a sync message or envelope.

 ## 10. Security and trust terms

 ### 10.1 Cryptographic identity

-A cryptographic identity is the association between an identity and at least one public key used to verify signatures.
+`cryptographic identity` is the association between an identity and at least one public key used to verify signatures.

 Constraint: